Himanshu2112000/Python_Or_Data_Analysis/README.md

 ![image](https://github.com/Himanshu2112000/Python_Or_Data_Analysis/assets/164239242/861e2c0c-f420-465f-9507-513d7300cec2)

+### The miss_value_treat function is a user-defined function (UDF) designed to treat missing values in a pandas Series object s.
+This function employs conditional logic to differentiate between object (categorical) and non-object (numerical) data types within the Series.
+For object type data, missing values are imputed with the mode (most frequent value), while for numerical data, missing values are filled with the median.
+The function provides a versatile and automated approach to handle missing data effectively, enhancing data integrity and enabling seamless analysis.

 ## Separating the categorical Variables and Numerical variables into two different datasets for Data Preparations for Data Analysis.

 ![image](https://github.com/Himanshu2112000/Python_Or_Data_Analysis/assets/164239242/b17e4172-38fe-4a3a-af76-30a7e63a2fb8)

+### The code snippet identifies categorical and numerical variables within a dataset using list comprehensions in Python.
+For categorical variables, it iterates through the columns and selects those with object data type ('O').
+Similarly, for numerical variables, it identifies columns with non-object data types.
+This approach efficiently categorizes variables based on their data types, facilitating tailored data analysis and preprocessing.
+By separating variables into categorical and numerical groups, it enables targeted treatment and exploration, enhancing understanding and insights from the dataset.

 ## Filling missing values in Numerical data with the Median values.

 ![image](https://github.com/Himanshu2112000/Python_Or_Data_Analysis/assets/164239242/45426800-0e0f-4b68-bc24-40153011a0e6)

+### The code iterates through each column in a DataFrame containing numerical data (num_data).
+For each column i, missing values are filled using the median value of that column.
+This process ensures that missing values in numerical columns are replaced with a central tendency measure, mitigating their impact on subsequent analyses.
+By applying this treatment across all numerical columns, the code enhances data completeness and integrity, enabling more robust statistical analysis and modeling.

 # Filling missing values in Categorical data with the Mode values.